Boston Choral Ensemble Member Handbook

 Time Commitment

-To perform at a level of significant artistry, BCE members commit to weekly, in-person ensemble rehearsals.
+To perform at a level of significant artistry, BCE members commit to attending weekly, in-person ensemble rehearsals.
 BCE members also practice at home individually to hone vocal technique, learn pitches, rhythm, and dynamics and to practice text.
-This critical combination of ensemble work and individual dedication allows BCE to deliver four high-caliber concerts annually to our audiences.
+This critical combination of ensemble work and individual dedication allows BCE to deliver high-caliber concerts to our audiences.

 Ensemble Work